Nordic countries: Music

 Nordic countries share certain traditions in music, many of which have diverged significantly.
 In folk music, Denmark, Iceland, Norway, Sweden and the Faroe Islands share many common aspects.
 Greenland's Inuit culture has its own musical traditions, influenced by Scandinavian culture.
 Finland shares many cultural similarities with both the other Nordic countries as well as Estonia.
 The Sami have their own unique culture, with ties to the neighboring cultures.

 Art music has a strong position in Nordic countries.
 Apart from state-owned opera houses, there are symphony orchestras in most major cities.
 The most prominent historical composers from Nordic countries are the Finn Jean Sibelius, the Dane Carl Nielsen and the Norwegian Edvard Grieg.
 Of contemporary composers, the Finns Magnus Lindberg, Kaija Saariaho and Esa-Pekka Salonen are among the most often performed in the world.

 Rock and roll influences that came from the United States and United Kingdom were the start of the Nordic pop scene, but influences from the Nordic folk music can still be found today in popular music.
 Common characteristic in Nordic pop music is that it can often be either very lighthearted pop music or very dark metal.
 Some of the most well-known Nordic music groups include ABBA, Ace of Base, a-ha, Aqua, Björk, The Cardigans, Europe, Hanoi Rocks, Roxette, The Rasmus, Kaizers Orchestra and The Spotnicks.
 Sweden and Finland have possibly the largest music industries in the area, especially Sweden which is the largest exporter of pop music per capita and the third largest overall after the United States and the United Kingdom.
 Norway, Iceland and Denmark have all had successful domestic record industries for many years.

 The Nordic metal scene is highly visible compared to other genres from the region.
 Many big names such as Amon Amarth, Children of Bodom, In Flames, Meshuggah and Opeth originate from the Nordic countries.
 Nordic metal bands have had a long and lasting influence on the metal subculture alongside their counterparts in the United Kingdom and the United States.
 The black metal genre was developed in Norway by bands such as Mayhem, Darkthrone, Burzum, Immortal and Emperor and the related genre of Viking metal was developed throughout the Nordic region by bands such as Bathory, Enslaved, Burzum, Emperor, Einherjer, Moonsorrow and Amon Amarth.

-Since 2000, the total sale of music has declined by almost 50 per cent in all the Nordic countries and at the same time the digital sale has increased (digital sales cover both downloads and streaming of music).
+Since 2000, the total sale of music has declined by almost 50 per cent in all the Nordic countries and at the same time digital sales have increased (covering both downloads and streaming).
 In Denmark, Norway and Finland, the sale of digital music has increased by 400 per cent since 2006 and now amounts to 39, 27 and 25 per cent of the total sale in 2010/2011.
 In Denmark and Sweden, sales of digital music rose almost eight-fold in the same period and now represent 51 per cent of the total sale.
 In Iceland, digital sales still only represent three per cent of the total sale.